adamtajti/oauth2-wo-expires-in/README.md

 # oauth2-wo-expires-in

-A silly mock that authentications without setting expires_in, yet setting the refresh token 🫠
+A silly (temp) mock that authentications without setting expires_in, yet setting the refresh token 🫠